mxz2013/CumuPy/README.md

 5. eqp_abinit.dat is necessary if you want to use the QP energies from abinit by putting "abinit_eqp=1"

-The last file you need to provide is invar.in where you define what kind of calculation you want:
+The last file you need to provide is invar.in where you define what kind of calculation you want.
+All possible variables in invar.in are:

     if 'sigmafile' in invar:  ## The name of the self-energy file. sigfilename = invar['sigmafile'];